Custom metrics

 )

-Set the baseline value during metric creation:
+To set the baseline value during metric creation, use the following example.

 from datarobot.models.deployment import CustomMetric